 Tanya lives in New York and teaches undergraduate economics.
 She enjoys traveling, reading, European football, and taking in the art and culture of the city in her spare time.

 Vanessa Pierce has over a decade of experience building and leading teams, starting and scaling winning campaigns, management coaching, organisational development, and strategy development.
 She has a track record of bringing greater operational excellence to the groups she works with, listening and leading with empathy, and has a canny ability to connect with stakeholders from a diverse array of backgrounds.
 Most recently, Vanessa was a consultant and advisor to the Climate Breakthrough Project where she supported visionary climate leaders in developing and launching high-risk, high-impact climate mitigation strategies.
 As a consultant, Vanessa has worked with a variety of clients as a facilitator, coach, and strategic advisor.

 Prior to her consulting work, Vanessa was the Director of Strategic Partnerships at Citizen Engagement Lab, she served as the Sierra Club’s Eastern Region Director for the Beyond Coal Campaign, and was the Executive Director of HEAL Utah, an NGO working on nuclear waste and energy policy issues.
 Vanessa is an alumna of Green Corps, the field school for environmental advocacy, and has a B.A. from Grinnell College.

-EMPLOYEES OF OUR AFFILIATE ORGANISATIONS IN EUROPE
+EMPLOYEES OF OUR AFFILIATE ORGANISATIONS

 Alex has spent 25 years bringing citizens and civil society groups together to scrutinise and challenge powerful institutions.
 As Coordinator of the Bretton Woods Project, and then of the European Network on Debt and Development, he helped bring pressure to bear on the World Bank, IMF to cancel megaprojects, and debt.